tysenh1/TheVinBoxProjectGo/README.md

 ### **Usage** 🗣️

 To see the application in action, simply run the main file.
 The first time you run it, you'll be prompted to authenticate with your Google account in your browser.
+The code you have to enter in the command line is in the localhost url, I haven't figured out how to do it automatically yet.

 ```sh
 go run main.go